floraxinru/EDA_MTA_group_project/README.md

 GitHub

 ### Results

+Based on results of our analysis as well as domain knowledge of NYC, we recommended 15 stations in Manhattan with highest volumne of traffic.
+Among those, our top 3 recommendations are stations with universities clustered around them.
+We visualized these results using Seaborn and Geopandas.

-Further Work
+### Further Work

-Scraping geographical data of tech companies, algorithmically compare top stations based on how many tech companies and universities are within a set radius to each
+Scraping geographical data of tech companies, algorithmically compare top stations based on how many tech companies and universities are within a set radius to each.

 ### Division of Tasks
 - data collection (f, d)